WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 ## Reduction

 **Evaluation** in lambda calculus is based on a **rewriting system** of expressions using a set of **reduction rules**.
-If an expression can be reduced to a simpler form, it is called a **redex** (reducible expression).
+If a reduction rule can be applied to an expression, it is called a **redex** (reducible expression).
 If you are interested in learning more about the rewriting systems, I have a post on that topic:

 {{< article link="/posts/rw-systems/" >}}

-In the process of simplifying lambda expressions, we match the redex with one of these rules and produce a new expression.
+In simplifying lambda expressions, we match the redex with one of these rules and produce a new expression.
-This chapter will cover the most common reduction rules used in lambda calculus, and also a few more advanced ones used in extended versions.
+This chapter covers the most typical reduction rules in lambda calculus and a few more advanced ones used in extended versions.

 ### $\beta$-reduction

-This is the most fundamental reduction rule, driving the core evaluation logic in lambda calculus.
+Beta reduction is the most fundamental reduction rule, driving the core evaluation logic in lambda calculus.
-It is used to apply a function to an argument (**function application**) by replacing the formal parameter with the actual argument, essentially **removing one layer of abstraction**.
+It applies a function to an argument (**function application**) by replacing the formal parameter with the actual argument, essentially **removing one layer of abstraction**.

 $$